SIMEXP/niak/niak_installation.md

 ### Mac OSX

 On more recent OSX distribution (>= 10.10.3, or better > 10.11), Docker usage is straightforward.
 Downoload the stable channel from the [docker mac install page](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac).
 Docker for mac also requires MMU enable hardware.
-You should be safe if your laptop was build after 2010.
+You should be safe if your laptop was build in 2010 or later.

 For older distributions/hardware, you can still install Docker, the task is not always as smooth, but is [explained in detail here](https://docs.docker.com/toolbox/toolbox_install_mac/).

-We recommend using a Jupyter notebook to run NIAK on OSX (see bellow), but you can also run the following command in your favorite terminal to get an `octave` session with NIAK included.
+We recommend using a Jupyter notebook to run NIAK on OSX ([see bellow](#NIAK in a Jupyter notebook)), but you can also run the following command in your favorite terminal to get an `octave` session with NIAK included.

 ```bash